matt-bendel/react-info-carousel/README.md

 ```javascript
 import {ReactComponent as MyIcon} from './myicon.svg';
 ```
-Then create the icon component that will be passed in the object:
+Then create the icon component that will be passed to the Carousel:
 ```javascript
 const Icon = (className) => <MyIcon className={className} />;
 ```